 Teaching the use of GIS software is beyond the scope of this website.
 Links will be provided in the "Using Data" section to training material available on the internet for using QGIS the open source software that that is referenced in the website.
 There is more information in the section "Open Source" on downloading the software.

 Outline Maps--There are many sources of "shapefiles" which provide global, regional, national and sub-national outline maps onto which other data can be superimposed.
-Sources of this type of data are listed below.
+A selection of sources of this type of data are listed below.

 DIVA-GIS -- Provides shapefiles of administrative areas (usually two or three levels), as well as vector or raster files for inland water, roads, railroads, elevation, land cover and population.
 The files are available for almost all countries (note that Sudan and South Sudan are not separated) .
 The downloads are available at http://www.diva-gis.org/gdata.